About the listing

-London Bridge, pre 1990 was a double-spanning bridge connected to the mainline.
+London Bridge, pre 1990 was a double-spanning bridge connected to the mainland.
 The stack was created over hundreds of years, with the weaker layers toward the base being eroded away by wind and water to form the two bridges.

 The span closer to the shoreline collapsed unexpectedly on 15 January 1990, leaving two visitors, whilst uninjured, stranded on the outer span before being rescued by helicopter.